 Volcano Eruption Update on Hawaii Island

-But beginning in early September 2008, there were more small explosions and increased tremors and the vent grew from about 90 feet across to three times that size by May 2009, spreading onto the crater floor.
+Dramatic steam and gas has been pluming from a vent in the crater wall since March 11, 2008, representing the first eruption in Halemaumau since 1982.
 As the levels of ash in the plume have changed, its color shifted a number of times from cottony white to various shades of grey, brown and even pink.
 At night, the dramatic glow from the vent kept visitors mesmerized.
 (The park is open 24 hours.)

 Excellent viewing is still possible most days from the Thomas A. Jaggar Museum overlook.
 The small museum has informative volcanology exhibits and an excellent bookstore with DVDs, posters, maps, t-shirts and more — all of it contributing to our understanding of volcanoes in this extraordinary national park.

+Meanwhile, 25 miles down to the coast at the end of Chain of Craters Road you can hike to an area where lava from Kilauea Volcano is flowing into the sea.
 The show is currently northeast of the park on the coast at Kalapana, located at the end of Highway 130 in the Puna District.
 Thousands of visitors every week hike to this site to watch lava ooze across the coastal plain, then roll into the sea leaving huge clouds of steam and sprays of molten rock in its wake.
-The viewing area is open daily from 5 p.m. to 10 p.m., with the last car permitted into the parking area at 8 p.m.
+The viewing area is open daily from 3 p.m. to 9 p.m., with the last car permitted into the parking area at 8:30 p.m.